near/docs/docs/roles/developer/networks.md

 ## LocalNet

 LocalNet is intended for developers who want to work with the NEAR platform independent of the public blockchain.
-You will need to generate nodes youerself.
+You will need to generate nodes yourself.

 More on local development [here](/docs/local-setup/local-dev-testnet)